AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/starTransactionDirectionIncoming$Input.md

 Version of [starTransactionDirectionIncoming](starTransactionDirectionIncoming.md) for method parameters.

-The transaction is incoming and increases the number of owned Telegram stars
+The transaction is incoming and increases the number of owned Telegram Stars

 ## Type declaration